Apply for Admission Online

-- Request official college transcripts from all colleges presiously attended to be sent to the Admission and Records Office.
-It is recommended high school and college transcripts are on file prior to your registration appointment, and before your appointment with a counselor or educational advisor.
+It is recommended that all official transcripts are on file prior to each registration period and before you schedule an appointment with a counselor or educational advisor.

 - English 101+S (5 units) with support

-Students may pick one of the following two choices:
+Students may pick one of the following choices: